micahhsu/micahhsu.github.io/content/portfolio/sixdofarm/index.md

 ![Arm Comparison](arm-mask-photo.jpg)

 ## Competition
 After acceptance into the final competition in Utah for the University Rover Challenge, the rover competed in two missions that involved the arm: the Delivery mission, a long range and intensive task involving search and delivery of heavy objects, and the Equipment Servicing Mission, a mission involving precise movements.
+We did great in both of them!

-Here are some images from the Delivery Mission:
+Here are some images from the Delivery Mission (5th place):
 ![Arm Delivery](arm-delivery.jpg)
 ![Arm Delivery2](arm-delivery2.jpg)
 ![Arm Delivery3](arm-delivery3.jpg)

-Here are some images from the Equipment Servising Mission:
+Here are some images from the Equipment Servising Mission (11th place):
 ![Arm Equipment Servicing](arm-equipment-servicing.jpg)
 ![Arm Equipment Servicing2](arm-equipment-servicing2.jpg)
 ![Arm Equipment Servicing3](arm-equipment-servicing3.jpg)